arv1903/Flappy-Bird/README.md

 - Press the spacebar to make the bird flap and navigate through the pipes.
 - Avoid hitting the pipes to stay alive.
-- Your score will increase for each successful pipe passage.
+- Your score will increase for the number of time the bird survives.

 ## High Scores